What is Art History?

 The Art History faculty invites you to stop in if you think an Art History major is what you are looking for at UWM.
 A good first step would be to try taking some Art History courses and then see us about tailoring a program to suit your needs.

-If you are an applicant or still considering whether to apply to UWM, we can also arrange for a class visit, or a consultation with the Director of Undergraduate Studies.
-Contact (414) 229-7711 or email@example.com to learn about the options available during the current semester.
+If you are an applicant or still considering whether to apply to UWM, we can also arrange for a class visit, or a consultation with the Director of Undergraduate Studies, Michael Aschenbrenner.
+Please contact Professor Aschenbrenner at email@example.com, or call the main Art History Office at (414) 229-4330.